SFI President of Ireland Future Research Leaders Award

-The President of Ireland Future Research Leaders programme is a recruitment-only programme designed to attract to Ireland outstanding new and emerging research leaders in both scientific and engineering domains, where candidates may have both academic and/or industry relevant backgrounds with a focus on research excellence with impact.
+The President of Ireland Future Research Leaders Programme is a recruitment-driven programme designed to attract to Ireland outstanding new and emerging research leaders in all areas of SFI’s legal remit, where candidates may have academic- and/or industry-relevant backgrounds with a focus on research excellence with impact.
 Candidates are expected to address current gaps in leadership, methodologies and skill sets in specific discipline areas.
 Candidates may also be recruited to complement and strengthen ongoing activities e.g. SFI Research Centres, or as part of Research Body succession planning for areas which will require leadership in coming years.
 In addition, candidates who have already demonstrated excellence through other competitive international funding programmes (e.g., through European Research Council schemes) are particularly sought through this call.

-- To identify and recruit to Ireland the most promising of a new generation of future research leaders who are top-tier cutting edge researchers in science or engineering, and will address gaps in leadership in specific discipline areas, enable succession planning in areas which will require leadership in coming years due to retirements, or complement/strengthen ongoing activities e.g. Research Centres.
+- To identify and recruit to Ireland the most promising of a new generation of future research leaders who are top-tier cutting-edge researchers in science or engineering, which will address gaps in leadership in specific discipline areas, enable succession planning in areas which will require leadership in coming years due to retirements, or complement/strengthen ongoing activities (e.g., Research Centres).

-- To support excellent scientific/engineering research that has potential impact
+- To support excellent scientific and engineering research that has potential impact.

-- To further encourage and promote Ireland’s participation in the international research community and to increase the number of ERC and H2020 awards secured by Ireland-based PIs.
+- To further encourage and promote Ireland’s participation in the international research community and to increase the number of ERC and other Horizon 2020 awards secured by Ireland-based PIs.

 Up to €1,000,000 in direct costs.
-Due to the recruitment nature of this award, applicants may apply for an additional €250,000 to cover start-up costs.
+Due to the recruitment-driven focus of this award, applicants may apply for an additional €250,000 to cover start-up costs.
 General overheads, currently 30% of ‘modified’ total direct costs, should not be included in the requested budget.
 The start-up costs are not eligible for an overhead contribution.